Inferring Epidemics from Multiple Dependent Data via Pseudo-Marginal Methods: Case-study: influenza during the 2017/18 season

 \subsubsection{Transmission and first severity layer}

-Denote by $ \xi_{u}^0$ the number of new infections generated during day $ u $.
-A deterministic $ SEIR $ transmission model, is assumed so that $ \xi_{u}^0$ is a function of the parameters $ \pi, \iota, \beta, \sigma, \gamma, \kappa $ , representing the proportion of individuals initially immune; the proportion of initially infected/infectious individuals; the transmission rate; the rate of becoming infectious; the recovery rate; and the school-closure effect, respectively.
+Denote by $ \xi_{u}^\textsc{v}$ the number of new infections generated during day $ u $.
+A deterministic $ SEEIIR $ transmission model, is assumed so that $ \xi_{u}^\textsc{v}$ is a function of the parameters $ \pi, \iota, \beta, \sigma, \gamma, \kappa $ , representing the proportion of individuals initially immune; the proportion of initially infected/infectious individuals; the transmission rate; the rate of becoming infectious; the recovery rate; and the school-closure effect, respectively.
+Two compartments are used for each of the exposed and infectious state to allow for non-exponential visiting-times in those compartments \citep{keeling2011modeling}.

-The infection processes of individuals who will experience hospital admissions, $ {}^0_uX^\textsc{h} $, and influenza-related \ac{GP} consultations, $ {}^0_uX^\textsc{f} $, are assumed to follow a time non-homogeneous Poisson process, i.e.:
+The viral infection processes of individuals who will experience hospital admissions, $ X^{\textsc{h}|\textsc{v}_u} $, and influenza-related \ac{GP} consultations, $ X^{\textsc{f}|\textsc{v}_u} $, are assumed to follow a time non-homogeneous Poisson process, i.e.:

-with $ {}^0\theta^\textsc{f} $ and $ {}^0\theta^\textsc{h} $ denoting the probability of being visited by a \ac{GP} and being admitted to hospital, respectively.
+with $ \rho^{\textsc{f}|\textsc{v}}$ and $ \rho^{\textsc{h}|\textsc{v}}$ denoting the probability of being visited by a \ac{GP} and being admitted to hospital, respectively.